DaniilAlpha/milo/README.md

 ### Shadowing

-Because MiLo "functions" are actually function-like macros, they will always shadow variables and functions with same names, to MiLo provides a `MILO_USE_SHORTCUTS` definition.
-It is enabled by default, but you may change it:
+Because MiLo "functions" are actually function-like macros, they will always shadow variables and functions with the same name.
+MiLo provides a `MILO_USE_SHORTCUTS` definition to adreee the situation.
+It is enabled by default, but can be changed if necessary:

 ```c
 #define MILO_USE_SHORTCUTS (0)